 Other aspects, such as costing, risk management, metadata management, data formats, policies and workflow, provenance-adding and service architectures, which are clearly of interest in preservation and curation, are not addressed here except at a high-level, because each aspect could be addressed in a variety of ways.
 It is expected that full treatment of these issues will require additional, more focused, standards.

-While this recommendation originates in the space community, it is being designed in a generic way and should be applicable to any science domain and to the wider library and archival communities, to information created in an individual project or, perhaps, by an organisation as a whole.
+While this recommendation originates in the space community, it is being designed in a generic way and should be applicable to any science domain and to the wider records management and archival communities, to information created in an individual project or, perhaps, by an organisation as a whole.

 Context